rocky-linux/documentation/docs/guides/contribute/beginners.md

     At the bottom of the page, write a one-line description in the title of the block entitled, “**Propose changes”**.
 It is helpful, but not necessary, to reference the file name found at the top of the doc.

-    So, if you updated a link within line 21 of the markdown text, you’d say something like, "Update README.md with correct links."
+    So, if you updated a link within line 21 of the markdown text, you would say something like, "Update README.md with correct links."

     **Note: Word your action in the present tense.**